jnozzi/cocoadev.com/markdown/ForwardInvocationAspect.md

 For other return types, '<code>void objc_msgSend_stret</code>' or '<code>void objc_msgSendSuper_stret</code>' is called, something like this would be used instead:

-unsigned int length = General/myInvocation methodSignature] methodReturnLength];
+unsigned int length = myInvocation methodSignature] methodReturnLength];
 buffer = malloc(length);
 [invocation getReturnValue:buffer];
 return *buffer;